wp-plugins/jquery-collapse-o-matic/readme.txt

 Tested up to: 3.3.1
 Stable tag: 1.3.18

-Remove clutter, save space: display and hide additional content in a SEO friendly way.
-Collapse-O-Matic adds an [expand] shortcode that wrappes any content in a collapsable div.
+Remove clutter, save space: display and hide additional content in a SEO friendly way by warpping content in an [expand] shortcode.

 == Description ==